ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-langchain/README.md

 // Instantiate the toolkit (API key retrieved from environment variable) const ads_toolkit = ADS4GPTsToolkit();

-// Get the tools from the toolkit const ads_tools = ads_toolkit.getTools();
+// Get the array of tools from the toolkit const ads_tools = ads_toolkit.getTools();

 // Retrieve ads using one of the tools